Where to Stay in Sydney First Time: 10 BEST Areas

 Stay In Surry Hills and Newtown If you want to stay in an area with a trendy but laid back vibe, you love vintage stuff and hunting for second hand bargains, you want to keep close to the city centre but away from the crowds of tourists, you want to stay close to transport links.

-Best Places to Stay in Surry Hills:
+Best Places to Stay in Surry Hills for first-timers:

 The former red light district, Kings Cross is one of the most popular suburb in Inner East.
 It is only around a 20-minute walk from the Central Business District, so you won’t be too far from the popular tourist attractions of the city centre.